 3. Emergencies – If you have a medical emergency you should call 999 where possible, for more minor issues or if you need to retire you must contact Event HQ on the emergency number provided on the map.
 If you come across an injured competitor you should assist in any way you can, please inform us on your return and we will ensure that a time adjustment is made where necessary.

-4. Navigation – Solo competitors and at least one in each team must be able to read a map using a compass, without the aid of GPS devices and in a team at least one member must be able to do so.
+4. Navigation – Solo competitors and at least one in each team must be able to read a map using a compass, without the aid of GPS devices.

-5. Teams must maintain contact (able to communicate by voice) throughout the competition.
-Both team members must visit the control sites together carrying all their equipment and both team members must dib in the control box.
+6. Teams must maintain contact (able to communicate by voice) throughout the competition.
+Both team members must visit the control sites together carrying all their equipment and both team members must record their visit using the control box.
 If one member of the team cannot continue the other team member must ensure that they get safely back to the Event HQ, the 2nd team member may then be able to continue as a solo.

 7. Routes – This is NOT an open access event.
 All competitors must keep to public or permissive rights of way (as per event map).
 Out of Bounds areas and compulsory crossing points are also marked on the event map and must be respected.

 8. Kit – Teams must carry or wear the equipment and clothing on the official kit list.
 This is the absolute minimum for safety.
 Confirmation that you will be carrying the mandatory kit list is included in the online registration form that must be completed before arriving at the event.
 On completion of the course all competitors must still be in possession of sufficient food for an emergency.
 Competitors must permit the examination of their equipment by race officials at any time.

 9. Conduct.
 Competitors who, in the opinion of the organisers, act in such a way to bring the event into disrepute or unnecessarily endanger other competitors or race officials will be disqualified and may be banned.
 This includes abiding by the OMM Participants code of conduct.